strimzi/proposals/087-adopt-connect-health-endpoint.md

 A `MirrorMaker2` resource can be used to mirror data between Kafka clusters, and it is reconciled reusing the Kafka Connect logic.
 Both of these components use the `/` HTTP (root) endpoint for liveness and readiness probes on port 8083 (rest-api).

-This is the default HTTP probe configuration shared by all components:
+This is the default HTTP probe configuration shared by both components:

 | Property name       | Default value | Description                                                                                      |
 |---------------------|---------------|--------------------------------------------------------------------------------------------------|